Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: Simulation Results

-Next, we consider a scenario of $L=5$ sources with frequencies $\vect{\mu} = \pi \cdot [-0.5, 0.1, 0.35, 0.5, 0.7]^\Trans$, which becomes more difficult as the number of feasible binary solutions for problem~\eqref{prob:MMVL20MISDP} increases exponentially with increasing $L$.
-Hence, we increase the number $T$ of randomly generated binary solutions to $10^5$ for the randomized rounding Algorithm~\ref{algo1}.
-Moreover, the solution obtained by Algorithm~\ref{algo1} is chosen to be the initialization for SCIP-SDP, which provides a better initial upper bound of the optimal value and, consequently, accelerates the branch-and-bound process in SCIP-SDP.\footnote{One may alternatively increase the number of randomly generated binary solutions in the internal randomized rounding procedure in SCIP-SDP, which is, however, impossible with the current version of the MATLAB interface of the SCIP-SDP solver.} The estimation error performance is reported in Fig.~\ref{fig:varyN_L=5} and the computation time in Fig.~\ref{fig:varyN_L=5_runtime}.
-The complexities of the two equivalent MISDP reformulations~\eqref{prob:MMVL20MISDP} and~\eqref{prob:MMVL20MISDP2} are compared when solved by the SCIP-SDP solver and the randomized rounding Algorithm~\ref{algo1}.
-Due to the high computation time of the brute-force DML, the results are averaged over only $N_R = 200$ Monte-Carlo trials.
-The computation time of the additional gridless local search by \texttt{fmincon} is negligible compared to SPARROW and, hence, is not reported.
-Although the branch-and-bound strategy employed by SCIP-SDP enjoys improved scalability compared to the brute-force search, to limit the total execution time of this simulation, we terminate the SCIP-SDP solver when 500 branch-and-bound nodes have been explored or a time limit of 600 seconds has been achieved.
-Compared to the simulation in Fig.~\ref{fig:varyN_L=3}, two major differences are observed in Fig.~\ref{fig:varyN_L=5}.
-First, as mentioned in Section~\ref{sec:solution}, due to the incorporation of a randomized rounding procedure in the branch-and-bound approach, the SCIP-SDP solver often quickly finds a nearly optimal solution but spends much more time improving the lower bounds to verify the optimality of the obtained solution.
-Therefore, although only 500 branch-and-bound nodes have been visited, the proposed method via SCIP-SDP presents a more significant decrease of the RMSE compared to DML in the region of a low sample size than that in Fig.~\ref{fig:varyN_L=3}, which also leads to a threshold performance superior to DML.
-In fact, even without the branch-and-bound, the randomized rounding Algorithm~\ref{algo1} already finds a solution of similar estimation quality for a proper choice of $T$.
-This suggests that, for a low sample size, our proposed MISDP-based method with the randomized rounding algorithm is more favorable than the brute-force DML since it possesses not only a superior error performance but also a reduced running time, as shown in Fig.~\ref{fig:varyN_L=5_runtime}.
-Second, all the other methods, except for the DML and the proposed MISDP-based method, exhibit a degradation of error performance.
-Moreover, since the MAP estimation model incorporates the additional prior information of the source covariance matrix, which is assumed to be unknown in the stochastic model for the CRB, the proposed method via SCIP-SDP achieves an RMSE below the CRB in Fig.~\ref{fig:varyN_L=5_gridlessMAP} in the middle region.
+Compared to Fig.~\ref{fig:varyN_L=3}, two major differences are observed in Fig.~\ref{fig:varyN_L=5}.
+First, as mentioned in Section~\ref{sec:solution}, due to the incorporation of a randomized rounding procedure in the branch-and-bound approach, the SCIP-SDP solver often quickly finds a nearly optimal solution but spends much more time improving the lower bounds to verify its optimality.
+Therefore, although only 500 branch-and-bound nodes are visited, MISDP via SCIP-SDP presents a more significant decrease of the RMSE compared to DML in the region of a low sample size than that in Fig.~\ref{fig:varyN_L=3}, which leads to a threshold performance superior to DML.
+In fact, even without the branch-and-bound, the RR Algorithm~\ref{algo1} already finds a solution of similar estimation quality for a proper choice of $T$.
+This suggests that, for a low sample size, MISDP via RR is more favorable than the brute-force DML since it possesses not only a superior error performance but also a reduced running time, as shown in Fig.~\ref{fig:varyN_L=5_runtime}.
+Second, all the other methods, except for DML and MISDP, exhibit a degradation of error performance.
+Moreover, the MAP estimation model incorporates the additional prior information of the source covariance matrix, which is assumed to be unknown in the stochastic model for the CRB.
+Consequently, the proposed method via SCIP-SDP achieves an RMSE below the CRB in Fig.~\ref{fig:varyN_L=5_gridlessMAP} in the middle region.